lukasloetkolben/OpenRelay/README.md

-# Open Source Relay for Openpilot
+# Opensource harness box / relay for Openpilot

 **_Note:_**  the device has been tested and works perfectly!